satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 to a question.
 As can be seen in the figure, there is a possibility for registered members to comment on a response, vote on the quality of the response as well as the comment to a response.

+The criterion for accepting code is based on the functionality of the final code rather than the quality of reviews.
+As such code review systems typically do not have a quantitative, non-social mechanism to rate the quality of reviews.

+We propose that code review systems adapted for article review include quantitative measures of the quality of contributions of reviewers.

 .. figure:: images/image00.png
    :align: center